 The Informational Interview

 When building your network of professional contacts in the U.S., you may consider holding informational interviews.
 Informational interviews are in-person or phone meetings with professionals in fields that interest you.
 An informational interview is not a job interview or request for employment.
 Rather, it is a way for you to learn and gain advice about specific career paths, important skills, and organizations.
 In addition to valuable information, informational interviews give you the opportunity to build your network, which may lead to future job/internship opportunities.
-Learn more about informational interviewing and stop by the career resource library for additional tips and resources.
+Stop by the Career Center's resource library for additional tips and resources.

 Overcoming Challenges | Be Informed and Persistent